rusthigh/Mask-Detection-RCNN-pytorch-rusthigh/README.md

 ## Training

-Collect and label your data with [labelme](https://github.com/wkentaro/labelme) and then export the VOC-format dataset from json files using [labelme2voc](https://github.com/wkentaro/labelme/tree/master/examples/instance_seg
+Collect and label your data with [labelme](https://github.com/wkentaro/labelme) and then export the VOC-format dataset from json files using [labelme2voc](https://github.com/wkentaro/labelme/tree/master/examples/instance_segmentation).

+Prepare your dataset following this